I hate getting blood drawn, because they always have a hard time finding a *.!@#$@!

-!@#$@!roll!@#$@!role$%^%$Henry VIII's daughter, Mary I, * over England for five years.!@#$@!
+!@#$@!mourning!@#$@!morning$%^%$Henry VIII's daughter, Mary I, * over England for five years.!@#$@!

 A "reign" is the rule of a monarch, while "rain" is the water that falls from the sky.